-For many, online dating is now the default way to meet new people.
+For many, online dating is the default way to meet new people.
 As we become increasingly time-poor, digital devices act as a way for us to navigate our day-to-day lives and how we interact with others, including our relationships.

-Risk vs risqué
+Risk vs. risqué

 Like any form of dating, connecting with strangers doesn’t come without risk.
 This is also the case when using an online dating platform.
-The exchange of information be it a phone number, address, or other personal details can be exploited if placed in the wrong hands.
+The exchange of information, be it a phone number, address, or other personal details, can be exploited if placed in the wrong hands.
 Dating scams, catfishing, and abuse attract headlines – and for platforms, advertising, misuse, and nudity also threaten to damage the user experience and brand reputation.

-Finding the right balance between restricting content to protect users and allowing organic interactions to flourish is crucial to enabling platforms to grow and realize true potential.
+Finding the right balance between restricting content to protect users and allowing organic interactions to flourish is crucial to enabling platforms to grow and realize their true potential.
 The power of online dating is its ability to make connections virtually, while the freedom which makes it possible to engage in negative interactions is also what makes it possible to have genuine, authentic, and meaningful relationships.

-Creating a safe space, without killing the mood
+Creating a safe space without killing the mood

 Ultimately, stopping deceitful users from harming the user experience and removing unwanted content to keep people safe will protect brand reputations.
 With content moderation, your dating site can become the brand you want it to be.